Chapter One Page 3

 Scouting the southern sky

-Plancius instructed Keyser to make observations to fill in the constellation-free zone around the south celestial pole.
-Keyser was chief pilot on the Hollandia and later on the Mauritius, two of the fleet of four ships that left the Netherlands in 1595 on the first Dutch trading expedition to the East Indies.
+Plancius, who had equipped the expedition with sea charts for their voyage, instructed Keyser to make observations to fill in the constellation-free zone around the south celestial pole.
+Keyser, a seasoned explorer who had already been to both South America and the Arctic, was chief pilot on the fleet of four ships that left the Netherlands in 1595 on the first Dutch trading expedition to the East Indies called the Eerste Schipvaart.

-The expedition spent several months anchored at Madagascar and it was there that Keyser made most of his observations.
-The Dutch historian and geographer Paul Merula (1558–1607) wrote in Cosmographiae Generalis (1605) that Keyser observed from the crow’s nest using an instrument given to him by Plancius.
-The instrument he used was probably either a cross-staff or a universal astrolabe (sometimes known as an astrolabium catholicum), as this was still the pre-telescopic era.
+The expedition spent several months anchored at Madagascar, around latitude 23° south, and it was there that Keyser made most of his observations.
+The Dutch historian and geographer Paul Merula (1558–1607) wrote in his Cosmographiae Generalis (1605) that Keyser observed from the crow’s nest using an instrument given to him by Plancius.
+The instrument he used was most likely a universal astrolabe (sometimes known as an astrolabium catholicum), as this was still the pre-telescopic era.

 Keyser died in September 1596 while the fleet was at Bantam (now Banten, near the modern Serang in western Java).
 His observations were delivered to Plancius when the fleet returned to Holland the following year.
 Regrettably, little else seems to be known about Keyser’s life and accomplishments, but he left his mark indelibly on the sky.